Can chickens eat eggs?

 Links on the rest of this page are "affiliate links".
 If you click on them and buy, I earn a small commission at no cost to you.
 I only recommend products I know and love and which I think will be genuinely useful to you.
 See my disclosure policy for more information.

-How to prevent egg eating in your flock.
+How to prevent chickens eating eggs in your flock.

 It's much easier to prevent chickens from eating their own eggs than to cure it once you have a problem.